codeforamerica/sqs-entity-resolution/docs/middleware.md

 ## Export tracker table

 The export_tracker table will continue to grow (old rows will have a status of DONE or SKIPPED).
-This shouldn't affect performance but, at some point, it could be worthwhile to create a tool to empty/truncate the table.
+At some point, it could be worthwhile to create a tool to empty/truncate the table.